How to create an RPA flow to invoke an ION API endpoint

 2 – On the Home page of RPA Studio click Create New Project and specify the following properties in the pop-up window:

-• for Method, which is the method of the API Endpoint we will be calling, select GET as the Endpoint we will be calling is of a GET method.
+- for Method, which is the method of the API Endpoint we will be calling, select GET as the Endpoint we will be calling is of a GET method type.

-• File Attachment, Headers, POST Data, Query Parameters, for this particular endpoint they should stay empty.
+- File Attachment, Headers, POST Data, Query Parameters should stay empty for this particular endpoint.

-Note: to use this activity, you should use the endpoint exposed on the tenant you are sign in as part of the RPA Studio session.
+Note: to use this activity, you should use the endpoint exposed on the tenant you are signed into as part of the RPA Studio session.

 5 – Next, we will create a variable which will be storing the called API response body in the String data type variable.
 For that let’s add Assign activity and define it properties as followed: